 He holds 13 international patents in the field of integrated optics and components and he is author and co-author of over 90 publications on the major international journals.

-Maziyar Milanizadeh (1987) received B.Sc in Electronics Engineering from Isfahan University (Iran) in 2011, with specialization in microwave devices.
-He has 4 years of experience as research assistant in IURRC (Isfahan university) on X-band power amplifiers, target detection and simulation for tracking systems and array antennas.
+Maziyar (1987) received B.Sc in Electronics Engineering from Isfahan University (Iran) in 2011, with specialization in microwave devices.
+He has 4 years of experience as research assistant in IURRC (Isfahan university) on X-band power amplifiers, target detection, simulation for tracking systems and array antennas.
 In 2017 he achieved M.Sc in Telecommunications-technology from Politecnico di Milano.
-During the thesis and after the graduation, he joined the Photonic Devices Group, focusing on algorithms and techniques for calibration and control of photonics integrated circuits, thermal and stress simulations.
+During the thesis and after the graduation, he joined the Photonic Devices Group, focusing on algorithms and techniques for calibration and control of photonics integrated circuits, complex system synthesis and modeling, thermal and stress simulations.
 He is currently attending PhD program at Politecnico di Milano.

 Born in 1993, Milesi Francesca achieved her M.Sc in Telecommunications-technology from Politecnico di Milano in April 2018 with a thesis focused on the development of Silicon Oxynitride waveguides technology for integrated optics applications.
 During the thesis she joined the Photonic Devices Group and she currently is a Ph.D. student in physics at Politecnico di Milano.
 Her work is devoted to the development of diagnostic platforms lab-on-chip, suitable for application in bio-emergency situations such as those connected to viral pathologies, e.g. Dengue, Chikungunya and Zika.